bifferos/lg_control/README.md

 ![](pics/Connection.jpg)

-If you don't have a proper null modem cable (I did) you can just make up a simmple 3-way cross-over cable.
+If you don't have a proper null modem cable (I did) you can just make up a simple 3-way cross-over cable.
 It seems the flow-control lines aren't used.

 ![](pics/pinouts.png)